Get Schooled

 When should I start applying for scholarships?

-We recommend starting your search the summer before your senior year of high school.
+You do not need to wait until your senior year of high school to search.
+There are scholarships you can apply for as early as junior year.
 If you find scholarships that aren’t open yet or aren’t due for a few months, be sure to save them to apply for later.
 The earlier you start your scholarship search, the sooner you can familiarize yourself with typical application requirements, begin brainstorming and drafting a personal statement that can be tailored to each scholarship you apply for, and give the people writing you letters of recommendation plenty of time and notice.

 Should I apply for scholarships before or after I’m accepted to colleges?